October 2017 Māori Law Review

 Following an inquiry by the Senate Legal and Constitutional Affairs Legislation Committee, the Native Title Amendment (Indigenous Land Use Agreements) Bill 2017 was passed into legislation on 14 June 2017.

-This bill did not pass without its controversy, and although the changes were supported by many Indigenous bodies, a lot of Aboriginal and Torres Strait Islander People were unaware of the exact changes and frustrated with the speed with which the legislative process was conducted.
+This bill did not pass without controversy, and although the changes were supported by many Indigenous bodies, a lot of Aboriginal and Torres Strait Islander People were unaware of the exact changes and frustrated with the speed with which the legislative process was conducted.

 The McGlade implications were also felt by the Adani coal mine with one of the ILUAs enabling it to proceed being temporarily invalid.
 This led to an anti-Adani inspired campaign against the bill, which several commentators described as environmentalists once again using Indigenous interests for their purposes.

 The Australian Constitution has provided the legal structure for Australian federalism since 1901.

 The Constitution had little positive regard to the newly formed country’s original inhabitants until 1967, when it was amended so that Aboriginal and Torres Strait Islander People could be counted as part of the population for constitutional purposes and the Commonwealth could make laws with respect to Aboriginal and Torres Strait Islander People.

 The intention behind the 1967 change was for the Commonwealth to be able to make beneficial laws for Indigenous people, such as the NTA, however the power remains a neutral one capable of discrimination against Aboriginal and Torres Strait Islander People.